fbottarel/dockerfiles/gpd_ros/README.md

 ### Usage

 1. Use the `build_image.sh` shell script to locally build the image.
 At the moment, the image has lots of excess fat and weighs around 5 gigs.
 I am absolutely sure that it can be trimmed down a lot, but at the moment it shall do.
+You can skip the build phase if you wish, the image is already compiled and ready to download on DockerHub.

 2. Use the `run.sh` script to run the X11 accelerated container.
 Foolproof.